 What is Subaru's X-Mode system?

-Optional on the new Forester, Subaru X-Mode is a software program engineered to get you up and down vertiginous terrain using the traction control system.
+Optional on 2014+ Forester and standard on 2015 Outback, Subaru X-Mode is a software program engineered to get you up and down vertiginous terrain using the traction control system.

 What is Vehicle Dynamics Control?

 Standard on every Subaru, ABS keeps your wheels spinning during braking.
-During braking, you want your wheels to slow--not stop.
+You want your wheels to slow--but not stop.
 If the car is moving but the wheels aren't, you can no longer control the car...you just skid.
 ABS works with a sensor at each wheel that monitors rotation.
 If the wheel is about to lock up, the sensor sends a message to your car's hydraulic pump to release and then reapply the pressure.

 What is the Subaru Brake Override System?

-Standard on every 2013 and later Subaru, the BOS prevents unintended acceleration.
+Standard on every 2013 and later Subaru, the BOS reduces the likelihood of unintended acceleration.
 If you press the gas pedal and the brake pedal at the same time, your Subaru will cut engine power so the brake pedal will win the contest.